jonathanforhan/Destruction/README.md

 # Destruction
-Physics Engine made for Software build-a-thon
+Physics Game made for Software build-a-thon

 # Setup
 This is a visual studio project for windows, I unfortunately have no idea how to use CMake so sorry about that.